+3. To recommend, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of our named executive officers;

-- 1. To elect three Class I directors, each to serve for a three-year term to expire at the 2020 annual meeting of stockholders; - 2.
-To consider and vote upon the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; and - 3.
-To consider and vote upon such other business as may be properly brought before the meeting or any adjournment or postponement thereof.
+4. To consider and vote upon the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019;